hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 ```
 If not supplied or if `"auto"` is set, the default behaviour of automatically detecting the data type from `output_type_id` values is used.

-This gives hub administrators the ability to future proof the `output_type_id` column in their model output files if they are unsure whether they may start collecting an output type that could affect the schema, by setting the column to `"character"` (the safest data type that all other values can be encoded as) at the start of data collection.
+This gives hub administrators the ability to future-proof the `output_type_id` column in their model output files if they are unsure whether they may start collecting an output type that could affect the schema, by setting the column to `"character"` (the safest data type that all other values can be encoded as) at the start of data collection.